How To Use Fenugreek For Diabetes Control?

 fenugreek-plant

-Fenugreek is an herb native to the Mediterranean region, southern Europe, and western Asia.
-Its scientific name is Trigonella foenum-graecum.
+Fenugreek (Trigonella foenum-graecum) is an herb traditionally used in the Mediterranean region, southern Europe, and western Asia.

 The plant has small, round leaves and produces long, slender pods containing seeds that are commonly used in cooking and traditional medicine.
 Fenugreek seeds and leaves have a distinctive, slightly bitter taste and a strong aroma.